Frequently asked questions about doing a PhD

 Do I need a supervisor before I apply for a doctorate?

-You don’t need to arrange a supervisor before applying, but it is highly recommended that you contact any academics that you think might be interested in working with you.
+You don’t need to arrange a supervisor before applying, but it is highly recommended that you contact any academics who you think might be interested in working with you.
 That relationship will be really important to you during your doctorate so you’ll need to make sure you find someone who shares similar research interests and who you can work with.

 Will I be able to teach while at Surrey?